 Bill Wiles has taught deaf students in an urban middle school, Advanced Placement English in an independent Vermont academy and a small rural high school, post-secondary courses at community colleges and residential colleges, and writing to incarcerated felons.

-Wiles has been married for 35 years and has two grown children.
-He also shares his home with two dogs – a West Highland White Terrier and a 4-legged rescue dog.
-Before Wiles came to Castleton, he worked as a licensed private investigator and as a probation/parole officer with the Vermont Department of Corrections.
-Wiles sings as often as he can with the Castleton Collegiate Chorale and often sings the national anthems at Spartan hockey games.
+Mr. Bill is married and has two grown children.
+He shares his home with two dogs -- a West Highland White Terrier and a rescue dog of undetermined parentage.
+Before Mr. Bill came to Castleton,l he worked as a licensed private investigator and as a Probation/Parole Officer with the Vermont Department of Corrections.
+Mr. Bill sings as often as he can with the Castleton Collegiate Chorale and often sings the national anthems at Spartan hockey games.

 B.A., Assumption College, English, 1972